 To avoid being locked out of your home, you will need to assess and address the situation.
-This could mean fixing the lock or having it replaced.
-Because of the COVID-19 pandemic, all locksmiths we work with follow strict health and safety standards.
+This could mean fixing the lock or having a new lock fitted.
 While this may be a quick fix, bear in mind that the work needs to be executed correctly, otherwise, the problem could be made worse or reappear in the future.

 Key keeps turning in your door lock?
 Have it fixed today!

 Arrange a professional locksmith with Fantastic Services to get you out of trouble.